 - The plume width remains constant seven hours after the beginning of cable installation activity.
-However, the SSC reduces to less than 20mg/l as all sediments sand-sized and coarser will have deposit onto the seabed (Figure 2-4).
-After a week form commencement of activities, the results show that SSC reduces to less than 5mg/l, which corresponds to the natural occurring SSC values in the Caledonia North Site (Paragraph 2.4.3.13 and Figure 2-4).
-Elevated SSC is expected to continue to disperse, so that no measurable SSC is expected to be present after several tidal cycles. - 2.7.1.13 The deposition resulting from the seabed disturbance by the jet trenching activities within the Caledonia North Site and Caledonia North OECC is shown in Figure 2-5.
-The numerical model indicates that: - The coarser sediment (sand/gravel) will settle to the seabed relatively quickly (between the order of seconds to less than two minutes) following its releases into the water column (further details concerning the settling sediments characteristics are provided in document Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report); - Sediment deposition of more than 10mm is expected in the vicinity of the active disturbance in the Caledonia North Site, visible in the results as a line of higher maximum deposition up to approximately 1km wide (northwest to south-east direction) and 5km long (south-west to north-east direction) (see Figure 2-5).
-The deposition of finer sediment fractions is expected from the advected plume settling out of suspension, with thicknesses between 1mm and 5mm deposited up to approximately 4km wide and 6km long away from the active disturbance area (see Figure 2-5).
-Deposition thicknesses of less than 1mm are predicted to occur downstream of the disturbance, representing the advection of finer sediment fractions, particularly during spring tidal conditions up to approximately 15km from the jet trenching activities in the Caledonia North Site; - Within the Caledonia North OECC and as a consequence of the relatively benign tidal regime (see Section 2.4.3), the sediment deposition is simulated to remain within 1km from the area of disturbance and in the order of 2mm to 3mm, which corresponds to the size of a very coarse sand or very fine gravel, respectively (Figure 2-5).
+However, the SSC reduces to less than 20mg/l as all sediments sand-sized and coarser will have deposited onto the seabed (Figure 2-4).
+After a week from commencement of activities, the results show that the SSC reduces to less than 5mg/l, which corresponds to the natural occurring SSC values in the Caledonia South Site (Paragraph 2.4.3.23 and Figure 2-4).
+Elevated SSC is expected to continue to disperse, so that no measurable SSC is expected to be present after several tidal cycles. - 2.7.1.13 The deposition resulting from the seabed disturbance by the jet trenching activities within the Caledonia South and Caledonia South OECC is shown in Figure 2-5.
+The numerical modelling indicates that: - The coarser sediment (sand/gravel) will settle to the seabed relatively quickly (between the order of seconds to less than two minutes) following its releases into the water column (for further details concerning the settling characteristics of the sediments, the reader is referred to Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report); - Sediment deposition of more than 10mm is expected in the vicinity of the active disturbance in the Caledonia South Site, visible in the results as a line of higher maximum deposition up to, approximately 1km wide (northwest to south-east direction) and 5km long (south-west to north-east direction) (Figure 2-5).
+The deposition of finer sediment fractions is expected from the advected plume settling out of suspension, with thicknesses between 1mm and 5mm deposited up to approximately 4km wide and 6km long away from the active disturbance area (Figure 2-5).
+Deposition thicknesses of less than 1mm are predicted to occur downstream of the disturbance, representing the advection of finer sediment fractions, particularly during spring tidal conditions up to approximately 15km from the Jet trenching activities in the Caledonia South Site; - Within the Caledonia South OECC and as a consequence of the relatively benign tidal regime (see Section 2.4.3), the sediment deposition is simulated to remain within 1km from the area of disturbance and in the order of 2mm to 3mm, which corresponds to the size of a very coarse sand or very fine gravel, respectively (Figure 2-5).

-&lt;sup>ii This is an artifact of the way the numerical model calculates concentrations due to a smaller size in coastal area (as further discussed in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).
+ii This is an artifact of the method used in the numerical model to calculate concentrations due to a smaller size in coastal area (as further discussed in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).

 - Sediment accumulation of less than 1mm will not be measurable in practice and would not result in a change of sediment type.
 Of note is that the model does not include re-suspension.
-In reality, any fine sediments which are deposited will be re-suspended and dispersed further with subsequent tides; and - The greatest deposition thicknesses are predicted to occur immediately adjacent to activities associated with Caledonia North.
+In reality, any fine sediments which are deposited will be re-suspended and dispersed further with subsequent tides; and - The greatest deposition thicknesses are predicted to occur immediately adjacent to activities associated with Caledonia South.
 Given that deposition occurs on the seabed next to which the disturbance occurs, it is not expected that this will result in a change in the seabed sediment characteristics.

-Figure 2-4: Modelled 80th percentileiii (left).
-99th percentileiv (middle) and maximumv (right) suspended sediment concentration from the particle tracking model simulation for cable installation using the Jet trencher at six different locations named A1 to A6vi.
+Figure 2-4: Modelled 80th percentileiii (left), 99th percentile^{iv} (middle) and maximum^v (right) suspended sediment concentration from the particle tracking model simulation for cable installation using the Jet trencher at six different locations named A1 to A6^{vi}.